tikiprofilesbyluci/Sample-Wiki-Page-Profile/README.md

 Applying this profile will create a sample wiki page in your Tiki with examples of some wiki syntax and wiki plugins to see how they actually render.
 You can check the following wiki page for a preview: https://profiles.luciash.eu/Sample+Wiki+Page

 ## Download
-Get the release package here in the Releases tab.
+Get the released package from the Releases on Github (https://github.com/tikiprofilesbyluci/Sample-Wiki-Page-Profile).

 ## Installation
 How to Install (aka Apply) the Profile?